Skip to content

 1. Local configuration security

-• Store API keys in environment variables, not plaintext
+• Store API keys in environment variables, never in plaintext JSON

-• Use separate API keys for different environments
+• Use separate API keys for dev/staging/production environments

 2. MCP server isolation

-• Implement request validation in your server code
+• Implement request validation and input sanitization in your server code

-• Log all API calls for audit purposes
+• Log all API calls with timestamps for SOC 2 audit compliance

 3. Data handling